 #1].
 Masters – The Skilled Experts

-These are the knowledgeable tradespeople that possess a depth of expertise and experience that others seek out when needing advice.
-This type of brand advocates love using their knowledge to help others solve problems, and want to be respected for it.
+These are the knowledgeable tradespeople that possess the depth of expertise and experience that others seek out when needing advice.
+This type of brand advocate loves using their knowledge to help others solve problems, and wants to be respected for it.

 #2].
 Loyalists – The Devoted Promoters